Improve Tolerance of Distress and Psychological State with Mindfulness

 By John M. de Castro, Ph.D.

-In today’s Research News article “Examining the impact of a Mindfulness-Based Stress Reduction intervention on the health of urban South Africans.”
-(See summary below or view the full text of the study at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6018653/ ), Whitesman and colleagues performed a retrospective analysis of South African participants in an 8-week Mindfulness-Based Stress Reduction (MBSR) program.
-MBSR was delivered in weekly 2.5-hour sessions accompanied with home practice.
-It consisted of meditation, yoga, and body scan practices and group discussion.
-The participants were measured before and after treatment for mindfulness, perceived stress, positive and negative emotions, and medical and psychological symptoms.
+In today’s Research News article “Dimensions of distress tolerance and the moderating effects on mindfulness-based stress reduction.”
+(See summary below or view the full text of the study at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6130202/ ), Gawrysiak and colleagues recruited participants in an 8-week Mindfulness-Based Stress Reduction (MBSR) program.
+The program was specifically developed to improve coping with stress and consisted of weekly 2.5-hour group training sessions with home practice and included meditation, body scan, yoga practices, and discussion.
+They were measured before and after training for distress tolerance, perceived stress, and positive and negative emotions.